-When it comes to getting life insurance, there are different choices out there which can make it difficult to choose the right one for your needs.
-Especially for young people, choosing between term life and accidental death & dismemberment may be a difficult one without understanding what they are and their differences.
+When it comes to getting life insurance, there are different choices, which can make it difficult to choose the right one for your needs.
+Especially for young people, choosing between the term life and accidental death & dismemberment may be a difficult one without understanding what they are and their differences.

 What is Term Life Insurance?